Dimensional reduction for sampled priors and application to photometric redshift distributions: Motivation

-We describe here an approach that is algebraically similar to this analytic marginalization, but does not require the 2nd condition of Gaussianity for the nuisance prior, and is likely to be a good approximation when the first and third conditions are not grossly violated.
-Our approach is to seek a linear compression of \vecn\ into a lower-dimensional set of parameters \vecu\ that projects away variations in \vecn\ that do not influence the likelihood $\likeli.$ Standard density estimators can then be applied to the \vecu\ values implied by the known \vecn\ samples to yield a prior $p(\vecu)$ that can be used for the MC chain of the cosmological posterior.
+We describe here an approach that is algebraically similar to this analytic marginalization, but does not require the 2nd condition of Gaussianity for the nuisance prior.
+Our approach is to seek a linear compression of \vecn\ into a lower-dimensional set of parameters \vecu\ that projects away variations in \vecn\ that do not influence the likelihood $\likeli.$ Standard density estimators can then be applied to the \vecu\ values implied by the known \vecn\ samples to yield a prior $p(\vecu)$ that can be used for the MC of the cosmological posterior.
 The model \hatc, and hence $\likeli,$ will be continuous over this low-dimensional \vecu\ space, and marginalization over \vecu\ will yield posterior probabilities very close to marginalization over the original \vecn.